-La David Terrence Johnson was an African American Army Sergeant, vehicle mechanic, and father who was killed in the Tongo Tongo Ambush on October 4, 2017, alongside three other American soldiers, Staff Sergeants Bryan Black, Jeremiah Johnson, and Dustin Wright.
+La David Terrence Johnson was an African American Army Sergeant, vehicle mechanic, and father who was killed in the Tongo Tongo Ambush on October 4, 2017 in the West African nation of Niger, alongside three other American soldiers, Staff Sergeants Bryan Black, Jeremiah Johnson, and Dustin Wright.
 La David Johnson was born on January 2, 1992, in Miami, Florida.
 He was raised by his parents, Samara Johnson and Terrance McGriff, until 1999 when his mother passed away.
 Johnson was then sent to live with Richard and Cowanda Johnson.

 Johnson enjoyed a comfortable childhood and early adulthood, where he was active in many extracurricular activities, including football.
 In 2010, he graduated from Miami Carol City Senior High School and later found a job at a local Walmart.
 There, he was known by friends as the “Wheelie King” due to his frequent antics involving a one-wheeled bicycle.
 Johnson decided to enlist in the U.S. military in 2012.
 After basic training, he attended an “Advanced Individual Training” school, where he trained to become a mechanical engineer.

 On August 22, 2014, Johnson married Myeshia Manual.
 They had two children, Ah’Leesya Johnson and La David Johnson Jr., with a third unborn, La’Shee Johnson, on the way.
 By 2014, Johnson had been promoted to sergeant and recognized with numerous medals and awards, including the Army Achievement Medal, the Army Good Conduct Medal, the Global War on Terrorism Medal, the Army Service Ribbon, and the Army Parachutist Badge.